GLASS morphologies

 Developed during a residency at the Jan van Eyck Academie with the support of the future materials bank, this project was realized in collaboration with CHILL Laboratory at Brightlands Chemelot Campus.

-Traditional glass, by contrast, has reached a technological peak: transmitting up to 96% of incoming light and concealing all traces of its making.
-Its near invisibility allows humans to observe nature from a position of safety, control, and distance.
-Windows act as frames, capturing landscapes as images for contemplation while shielding the body from direct contact with the outside.
-Glass thus carries a dual capacity to contain and to exhibit.
-Its growing presence in our built environment reflects broader cultural tendencies toward individualism, seclusion, and the display of self.
+Traditional glass has reached a technological peak, transmitting up to 96% of incoming light while concealing all traces of its making.
+Its near invisibility allows us to observe nature from a position of distance and control.
+Windows frame landscapes for contemplation while separating the body from the outside.
+Glass thus both contains and exhibits, reflecting broader cultural tendencies toward individualism, seclusion, and self-display.

 In doing so, the work proposes not only a new way of making glass but also a new sensorial relationship with it—one that acknowledges materiality instead of erasing it, and invites a more embodied awareness of how we inhabit, perceive, and relate to the natural world.